purcell/exec-path-from-shell/README.md

 export PATH=/usr/local/bin:/usr/bin:/bin
 ```

+To be safe, `exec-path-from-shell` starts an interactive (and login)
+shell by default, but this can be much slower than necessary.
+Interactive shells often have fancy features enabled that are only
+helpful when one interacts directly with the shell, and this can
+frequently cause startup time to exceed 750ms.
+This can be avoided:

-You should also set your environment variables so that they are
+* Follow best practice by setting your environment variables so that
-available to both interactive and non-interactive shells.
-In practical
+  they are available to both interactive and non-interactive shells.
-terms, for most people this means setting them in `~/.profile`,
+  In practical terms, for most people this means setting them in
-`~/.bash_profile`, `~/.zshenv` instead of `~/.bashrc` and
+  `~/.profile`, `~/.bash_profile`, `~/.zshenv` instead of `~/.bashrc`
-`~/.zshrc`.
-By default, `exec-path-from-shell` checks for this
-mistake, at the cost of some execution time.
-If your config files are
-set up properly, you can set `exec-path-from-shell-arguments`
+  and `~/.zshrc`.
+* Once a non-interactive shell sets your environment variables
+  correctly, adjust `exec-path-from-shell-arguments` appropriately
-appropriately (often to `nil`) before calling
+  (often to `nil`) before calling `exec-path-from-shell-initialize` so
-`exec-path-from-shell-initialize` to avoid this overhead.
+  that it will start a non-interactive shell.

 To learn more about how popular shells load start-up files, read
 [this helpful article](https://blog.flowblok.id.au/2013-02/shell-startup-scripts.html).